-Amicus is not asking this Court to read new meaning into the Establishment Clause so as to apply its prohibitions to other belief systems (although the comparison here is instructive).
+Amici are not asking this Court to read new meaning into the Establishment Clause so as to apply its prohibitions to other belief systems (although the comparison here is instructive).
 Instead, this Court should reiterate a more rational and historic understanding of the clause, one that is friendlier to individual liberties as a whole.
 Indeed, teachers ought not "shed" their First Amendment rights "at the schoolhouse gate," Tinker v.
 Des Moines Indep.
 Cmty.
 Sch.
 Dist., 393 U.S. 503, 506 (1969), because "a citizen who works for the government is nonetheless a citizen," Garcetti v.
 Ceballos, 547 U.S. 410, 419 (2006).

 It is, of course, appropriate for schools to limit coercive speech, such as controversial flags and stickers placed by teachers in their classroom.
-Some schools limit such displays in order to foster impartiality and neutrality, not unlike a teacher who puts a cross sticker on the door or a Christian flag on the wall.
-Flying flags that symbolize one particular belief system (whether popular or religious) certainly does carry with it a potential for government endorsement.
+Some schools limit such displays in order to foster impartiality and neutrality-whether directed to a teacher who puts a cross sticker on the door or to a teacher who flies a flag on the wall advocating another belief system.
+Stickers or flags that symbolize one particular belief system (whether popular or religious) certainly do carry with them a potential for government endorsement.
 Coach Kennedy's speech does not.
-His brief prayer following a game, by comparison, is both innocuous and inconsequential.
+His brief prayer following a game, by comparison, is both innocuous and de minimus.

 Not only does Kennedy's speech steer clear of coercion, it is also not attributable to the school.
-Parents and students alike know that individual faculty members are diverse in their beliefs, and even when we may disagree with a particular teacher, we do not automatically assume that his or her speech is endorsed by the school.
+Although classroom instruction is on the end of the continuum that constitutes government speech, Coach Kennedy's brief prayer after a game is the opposite-private speech unconnected to the school.
+Parents and students alike know that individual faculty members are diverse in their beliefs, and even when they may disagree with a particular teacher, they do not automatically assume that his or her speech is endorsed by the school, particularly outside of instructional time.
 "The proposition that schools do not endorse everything they fail to censor is not complicated."
 Bd. of Educ. v.
 Mergens, 496 U.S. 226 (1990).

-Nobody could have assumed that the district endorsed Coach Kennedy's speech after it went to great lengths to distance itself from it.
+Besides, nobody could have assumed that the district endorsed Coach Kennedy's speech after it went to great lengths to distance itself from it.
 Conversely, when the mere hint of religious practice brings the consequences imposed on Kennedy, it is easy to surmise not only that the school is not neutral, but that it highly disfavors belief systems merely because they are viewed as "religious."